khushi05sharma/Web-Projects-Collection/README.md

 This repository contains a collection of small web-based projects developed using **HTML**, **CSS**, and **JavaScript**.
 Each project demonstrates essential front-end skills, including DOM manipulation, event handling, and user interactivity.

-👨‍💻 "Great for beginners to explore and practice basic front-end concepts!"
+👨‍💻 Great for beginners to explore and practice basic front-end concepts!

 ## Table of Contents 📚